The Anatomy of a Rotator Cuff Tear and How NorthEast Spine & Sports Medicine Can Treat It

 A rotator cuff tear can be devastating and painful for athletes who play sports such as baseball, football, tennis, and swimming.
 Continual fastballs, deep passes (like Aaron Rodgers launching a Hail Mary to the end zone), serves, and strokes take their toll over time by repeatedly putting stress on an athlete’s shoulder.

-At NorthEast Spine & Sports Medicine, we provide expert treatment for rotator cuff injuries and sports medicine for residents of Monroe, NJ and the surrounding region.
+At NorthEast Spine & Sports Medicine, we provide expert treatment for rotator cuff injuries and sports medicine.
 In addition to providing care for your injury, we believe it’s important for you to understand what a rotator cuff tear is, and what its most common causes and signs are.

 Your rotator cuff is a large tendon that is made up of four muscles that are covered around the shoulder joint, forming a cuff at the top of the humerus.
 These four muscles are: